 In contrast to \eqref{eq: equal weight}, the above re-weighted summation has the following decomposition:

 The main advantage of the re-weighting step is that the second component $\widehat{\Sigma}(\beta-\widehat{\beta})$ on the right hand side is multiplication of the sample covariance matrix $\widehat{\Sigma}$ and the vector difference $\widehat{\beta}-\beta$.
-In contrast to \eqref{eq: equal weight}, it is sufficient to deal with $\widehat{\Sigma}$ to estimate the error $\widehat{\beta}-\beta$, instead of the more complicated Hessian matrix $\widehat{H}(\widehat{\beta}).$ Since the main purpose of this re-weighting step is to match the re-weighted Hessian matrix as that of the least square loss in the linear models, we refer to this as the ``{Linearization}" technique.
-We shall point out that, although {linearization} connects the logistic model to the linear model, it also poses great challenges of studying the theoretical properties of the proposed method.
-The corresponding technical challenge will be addressed in Section \ref{sec: challenges} by developing suitable empirical process techniques.
+In contrast to \eqref{eq: equal weight}, it is sufficient to invert $\widehat{\Sigma}$, instead of the more complicated Hessian matrix $\widehat{H}(\widehat{\beta}).$ Since the main purpose of this re-weighting step is to match the re-weighted Hessian matrix to that of the least square loss in the linear models, we refer to this as the ``{Linearization}" technique.
+We shall point out that, although {linearization} connects the logistic model to the linear model, it also poses challenges in the theoretical justification of the proposed method.
+The corresponding technical challenge will be addressed in Section \ref{sec: challenges} with suitable empirical process techniques.